jisorondo/terraform-docker-mediaserver/README.md

-## Terraform repo to deploy Full media server ecosystem
+## Terraform repo to deploy docker containers for media server.

+# Modify the variables.tf file to meet your requirements.